-Join Sean Adams for an in-depth discussion in this video The cultural meaning of color, part of Foundations of Layout and Composition.
+Join Sean Adams for an in-depth discussion in this video The cultural meaning of color, part of Graphic Design Foundations: Layout and Composition.

 One of the challenges we have as designers is that design is often subjective.
 Color is the most volatile aspect in our toolbox.
 One person may love avocado green, another may despise it.
 And these responses are very personal.
 If I suggest that your favorite color, orange, is bad, you will take it personally.
 So when dealing with color tread lightly, and allow others to have illogical responses.